optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 2. pandas.Series are converted to DataFrames.
 The index remains unchanged.
 The column is called "value".
 3. scalars become DataFrames with one row with index 0 and one column called "value".
-4. all DataFrames without value column are stacked into a DataFrame with just one column called "value".
+4. DataFrames without value column are stacked into a DataFrame with just one column called "value".
+5. DataFrames with "value" column are reduced to that column.

 After these transformations, all numbers of the original pytree are stored in DataFrames with "value" column.
 Additional columns with standard errors and the like